A Stability Principle for Learning under Non-Stationarity: A General Theory of Learning under Non-Stationarity

 Assumption \ref{assumption-approximation} states that at time $n$, the stochastic error of pooling data from the most recent $k$ periods is characterized by $\psi(n,k)$.
 That $\psi(n,k)$ is decreasing in $k$ is consistent with the intuition that pooling more data reduces the stochastic error.
-Moreover, it is assumed that the optimization error is dominated by the stochastic error, and that the threshold $\tau(n,k)$ for detecting non-stationarity has at least the order of the stochastic error $\psi(n,k)$.
-Assumption \ref{assumption-thresholds} ensures that we do not skip windows too aggressively.
+In \Cref{table-closeness}, we have seen the closeness between $f_{n, k}$ and $F_{n,k}$ in the settings of \Cref{sec-theory}: $\psi(n,k)\asymp\frac{d}{Bk}$ in the strongly convex case, and $\psi(n,k)\asymp\sqrt{\frac{d}{Bk}}$ in the Lipschitz case, up to logarithmic factors.